chgalante/wknb/README.md

 - **Clockwise rotation**: Increases volume
 - **Counter-clockwise rotation**: Decreases volume
 - **Button press**: Wakes up PC from sleep/suspend (when USB remote wake-up is enabled by the host)
-- **LED indicator**: Blinks on startup, shows rotation feedback, and briefly lights up when wake-up is triggered
+- **LED indicator**: Blinks 3 times on startup, briefly lights up when wake-up is successful
+- **Auto-active**: Volume controls work immediately after plugging in (no button press required)

 The device requires 6 encoder detents (clicks) before sending a volume command, preventing accidental volume changes from small movements.

+### Wake-over-USB Setup

+For the wake-up feature to work, your computer must support and enable USB remote wake-up:

+**Windows**:
+- Device Manager → USB controllers → Your USB device → Properties → Power Management → "Allow this device to wake the computer"

+**Linux**:
+- Check `/proc/acpi/wakeup` or use `echo enabled > /sys/bus/usb/devices/.../power/wakeup`

+**macOS**:
+- System Preferences → Energy Saver → "Wake for network access" (may vary by version)

 ## License